 Welcome!
 We are so pleased that you are considering a career as a nurse practitioner.
 By choosing the AGNP Master of Nursing program, your scope of practice will be in high demand.

-Our next cohort enrolls in January.
+Our next cohort enrolls in January and applications are due October 1.
 We look forward to receiving your application.

 The CCNE Accredited Adult Gerontology Nurse Practitioner Master of Nursing program at Boise State prepares you to serve adult patients (from age 12 to end-of-life) as a nurse practitioner with a specialization in either acute care or primary care.